 Tara Esperanza: I SEE YOU

-TARA ESPERANZA earned a BFA in Painting and graduated cum laude from the University of Massachusetts Dartmouth.
-She has exhibited her paintings in galleries throughout the Bay Area, including Orangeland Gallery in San Francisco, Sanchez Contemporary Gallery in Oakland, and Marin Society of Artists in San Rafael, as well as Sturt Haaga Gallery in Los Angeles, and the Museum of Northern California Art in Chico.
-Tara is also a long distance runner and studies plant life on her runs.
+Tara Esperanza earned a BFA in Painting and graduated cum laude from the University of Massachusetts Dartmouth.
+In addition, she studied plein-air painting in Brittany, France.
+Tara was born and raised in Massachusetts.
+Inspired by the light and landscape, she later moved to Santa Fe, NM.
+She now resides in Oakland California where succulents grow all year long.
+Tara has exhibited her paintings in galleries throughout the Bay Area, including Mercury 20 Gallery in Oakland, Jennifer Perlmutter Gallery in Lafayette, Orangeland Gallery in San Francisco, and Marin Society of Artists in San Rafael.
+As well as Sturt Haaga Gallery in Los Angeles, San Diego Museum of Art, and the Museum of Northern California Art in Chico.
+Tara is also a long-distance runner and she studies plant life on her runs.
 She is inspired daily by the beauty that surrounds us and she captures images that live on through her art.
-All of the subjects of her paintings are seen through her eyes in nature.